oracle/terraform-provider-oci/website/docs/d/data_safe_report.html.markdown

 * `report_definition_id` - The OCID of the report definition.
 * `state` - The current state of the audit report.
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see Resource Tags.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
+* `time_created` - Specifies the time at which the report was created.
 * `time_generated` - Specifies the date and time the report was generated.
+* `time_updated` - The date and time of the report update in Data Safe.
 * `type` - The type of the audit report.